-In an EDR, the data transformation is represented by two key/value data structures: one for inputs and the other for outputs.
+Formally, an EDR is an existence proof that at least one execution of the specified code produced the specified data transformation.
+In terms of its implementation, an EDR is signed statement that contains (i)~a measurement of the exclave's code, which defines the computation; and (ii)~a representation of the data transformation, which contains two key/value structures: one for inputs and the other for outputs.
 The keys are unambiguous names for each of the inputs and outputs (\eg \texttt{ {}model\_weights} or \texttt{ {}training\_data}).
 The values are fixed-size cryptographic hashes of the actual inputs and outputs.
-The measurement of the exclave's code is a cryptographic hash of the code pages that were loaded into the exclave before execution began.
-Given access to that code, a verifier can recompute this hash and compare it against the measurement in the EDR.
-This is the same type of code measurement performed by current TEEs.
+The measurement of the exclave's code is a cryptographic hash of the code pages that were loaded into the exclave at deployment time.
+Given access to that code, a verifier can thus recompute this hash and compare it against the measurement in the EDR.
+This is the same type of code measurement performed by TEEs.

-For the measurement to remain valid throughout the life-time of the EDR, the exclave must ensure that its code is executed without external interference, and that the data within the exclave can only be modified by code within the exclave.
-In other words, the exclave must ensure the \emph{integrity} of its code and data, even against privileged software running on the same host.

-For a third party to verify that an EDR was created by a genuine exclave and has not subsequently been modified, the EDR is signed by the exclave's \emph{attestation key}.
-Since exclaves do not rely on data confidentiality within the exclave, \ie they are \emph{secret-free}, the attestation key cannot be stored within the exclave.
-As we discuss in the next section, this key should be a hardware-protected root-of-trust~(HRoT)~\cite{frazelle2019securing} stored \eg in a separate secure co-processor.
-Code running inside the exclave can request the creation of an EDR, at runtime, by constructing the representation of the data transformation and sending this to the secure co-processor to create a hardware-based attestation.